bhargrah/java_lambda_expression/README.md

 ### java.util.funciton

-* Consumer -- consumer object and dosen't return anything
+* Consumer : accepts() :consumer object and dosen't return anything
-* Supplier -- provides an object and take no parameter
+* Supplier : get() :provides an object and take no parameter
-* Function -- takes an object and returns another object
+* Function : apply() :takes an object and returns another object
-* Predicate -- takes an object and returns a boolean
+* Predicate : test()  :takes an object and returns a boolean

 ### Cheat Sheet